influxdata/awesome/docs/part-1/introduction-to-influxdb.md

 The fastest way to write data into InfluxDB is to write some [sample data](https://docs.influxdata.com/influxdb/cloud/reference/sample-data/) with the script editor in the InfluxDB UI.
 Writing a sample dataset is a great way to get some meaningful data into the platform to get a feel for InfluxDB.
 You can pick whichever sample dataset you want to use, but we’ll use the [NOAA ​​water sample data](https://docs.influxdata.com/influxdb/cloud/reference/sample-data/#noaa-water-sample-data) in this section.

-After setting up InfluxDB, navigate the **Explorer** page and click the **+ Create Bucket** button.
+After setting up InfluxDB, navigate to the **Explorer** page and click the **+ Create Bucket** button.
 Name your bucket “noaa”.
 A bucket is a named location where you store your data in InfluxDB.

 ![create bucket]({{site.url}}/assets/images/part-1/introduction-to-influxdb/2-create-bucket.png)